Tropical expansions and toric variety bundles: Toroidal preliminaries

 \begin{remark} The divisor $D$ defines a stratification of $X$.
 When $D=D_1+\ldots+D_k$ is simple normal crossings, the locally-closed strata are precisely the connected components of the loci

 for arbitrary $I \subseteq \{1,\ldots,k\}$. \end{remark}

 \begin{remark} Toroidal embeddings are usually defined with respect to the \'etale topology, which permits irreducible components of $D$ with self-intersections.
-We restrict to the Zariski topology to ensure that every closed stratum is again a toroidal embedding.
+We restrict to the Zariski topology to exclude such self-intersections, ensuring that every closed stratum of $(X|D)$ is again a toroidal embedding.
 This is necessary to describe the relative geometry of tropical expansions.
-Any \'etale toroidal embedding can be transformed into a Zariski toroidal embedding via a toroidal modification (see Section~\ref{sec: toroidal modification}). \end{remark}
+Self-intersections can always be removed via toroidal modifications (see Section~\ref{sec: toroidal modification}). \end{remark}